rosell-dk/picoQuery/README.md

 - jQuery syntax is very expressive, so not only is picoQuery light, but your code that relies on picoQuery, will probably also be light.
 Plus you get the job done quickly with "jQuery"
 - The fallback to jQuery 1.12.4 ensures that it works in older browsers, such as IE6-8

-<h3>Lets get started!</h3>
+<h3>How to use</h3>
+Simply include your custom picoQuery build instead of jQuery.
 You build your picoQuery here: http://picoquery.com/builder/

-<h3>How to use</h3>
-Simply include your custom picoQuery build instead of jQuery

 <h3>Current subset</h3>
 The following methods is currently supported: